truera/trulens/docs/trulens/guardrails/index.md

     Feedback function used as a guardrail must only return a float score, and cannot also return reasons.

 TruLens has native python and framework-specific tooling for implementing guardrails.
-Read more about the available guardrails in [native python][trulens.core.guardrails.base], [Langchain][trulens.instrument.langchain.guardrails] and [Llama-Index][trulens.instrument.llamaindex.guardrails].
+Read more about the available guardrails in [native python][trulens.core.guardrails.base], [Langchain][trulens.apps.langchain.guardrails] and [Llama-Index][trulens.apps.llamaindex.guardrails].